 • Device or smartphone applications certified to BS8484

-• A supplier who can prove they are audited and compliant against BS8484 through audit
+• A supplier who can prove they are audited and certified to BS8484 through audit

 • Solutions that fit the lone working application and risk profile of your workforce.

 Smartphone software applications are also available as an alternative to using a dedicated device.
 While these are not always ideal for high risk lone workers, they are a viable option for some clients who do not want to carry additional hardware.
-Solutions offered by members of the BSIA’s Lone Worker Section are compliant against BS8484 through audit - or are working towards compliance in the next 12 months*.
+Solutions offered by members of the BSIA’s Lone Worker Section are certified to BS8484 through audit - or are working towards certification in the next 12 months*.

 Choosing your supplier from the BSIA’s Lone Worker Section ensures you peace of mind and quality of service.